 COUNTRY DESCRIPTION: Togo is a small West African country with a developing economy based primarily on agricultural production and port activity.
 Following a sustained period of political instability that began in the early 1990s, Togo has made considerable progress in recent years, highlighted by a succession of relatively free and fair elections in 2007, 2010, and 2013.
 Although significant challenges remain, Togo’s economy is developing by instituting business reforms, improving its health care and educational systems, and making significant new investments in infrastructure.French is the official language, while the most commonly spoken local languages areEwe, Mina, and Kabiye.
 Some tourism infrastructure exists within the capital city, Lomé, and the cities of Kpalimé and Kara.Outside these areas the infrastructure for tourism is underdeveloped or non-existent.
 Lomé is the headquarters and flight hub for Asky Airlines, which operates flights to most West and Central African capitals.
 Togo is also accessible by direct flight from France, Belgium, Ethiopia, and Brazil.
 Read the U.S. Department of State’s Fact Sheet on Togo for additional information on U.S.-Togo relations.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Togo, please take the time to tell the U.S. Embassy about your trip.
-If you sign up, we can keep you up-to-date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Togo, please take the time to tell our Embassy about your trip.
+If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 The U.S. Embassy is located on Boulevard Eyadema, Neighborhood Cité OUA, in Lomé, Togo.
 The local mailing address is B.P.
 852, Lomé.